nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ```
 are exactly identical.
 The `ls` command cannot tell the difference between these two things.

-## Short exercise 01
+## Exercise 02

 Got to your home directory: `cd`
 Do each of the following using a single ls command without navigating to a different directory;
 List all of the files in shell material folder that start with the number 4;
 List all of the files in shell material folder that contain the number 01 (together and in this order);
 List all of the files in  in shell material folder that end with the number 0;
 BONUS: List all of the files in  in shell material folder that contain the number 2 or the number 3.

 ## Manipulating the file system